 Find your nearest clinic, or use our contact form to request a confidential chat about your circumstances, whether ICSI is right for you, and to take you through the costs.

-ICSI follows the exact same process as a typical IVF cycle, it’s just the way the egg is fertilised that changes.
+ICSI follows the exact same process as a typical IVF cycle.
+It's only the way the egg is fertilised that changes.

 A sperm sample is taken close to the time of egg retrieval.